Medically reviewed by Drugs.com. Last updated on May 2, 2022.

 How do I prepare for a tubal ligation?

-Your healthcare provider will talk to you about how to prepare for surgery.
-He may tell you not to eat or drink anything within 8 hours before your surgery.
-He will tell you what medicines to take or not take on the day of your surgery.
+Your surgeon will talk to you about how to prepare for surgery.
+He or she may tell you not to eat or drink anything within 8 hours of your surgery.
+He or she will tell you which medicines to take or not take on the day of your surgery.
 Arrange for someone to drive you home and stay with you after surgery.

 What will happen during a tubal ligation?